 Let’s open the .jp2 file:

-After executing this block you must see raster image shape and meta:
+After executing this block you must see the raster image shape and meta:

 Metadata contains the number of bands in the raster, coordinate system, dtype, driver nodata and transform — all of these fields are straightforward except for transform.
 “Transform” is an Affine object which creates image geographical referencing.
 Again, simply put, it is an affine transformation of image coordinates to a world geographical system.

 Rasterio reads raster in a differing from usual (OpenCV, Skimage) channel order (num_channels, width, height) instead of (width, height, num_channels).
 But luckily Rasterio has a function that transforms it into a familiar and nice shape.
 Let’s use it and check the results:

 Opening the labels